-WELCOME TO "THE WILLOW GARDEN
+WELCOME TO "THE WILLOW GARDEN"

 " Let Us Introduce Ourselves "

 A great many plants in our garden have been grown from seed.
-That "seedy" interest has led to seed collecting and sharing each year.
+That "seedy" interest has led to seed collecting each year.
 We have also been involved in the ARHS Seed Exchange for a number of years, and have included an online version of that exchange.

 The garden changes as the seasons unfold, as do the activities of 'The Gardeners'.
 We have tried to present the garden from a seasonal view.
 We welcome visitors from everywhere.
 If you are interested in a visit, simply contact us.
 We often recommend that people visit several times during the growing season; nothing is ever the same!

 We look upon the development of our website as an additional way to share our love and knowledge of gardening.
 Along the way, we will try to introduce you to our plants, our gardening friends and various sources of inspiration.
+Many of the items are getting to be somewhat "historic", but occasional updates will happen along the way.

-Our BLOG - “Willow Garden Musings”, where you are welcome to comment and participate.
+Visit our BLOG - “Willow Garden Musings”, where you are welcome to comment and participate.

-For a more detailed sketch of our garden click on the link to a little article prepared for the
+For a detailed sketch of our garden click on the link to a little article prepared for the

 Atlantic Rhodo Oct'03 Newsletter called